 Students who move to a new address must immediately give their new address and telephone number to their counselor.
 They should also submit an emergency phone number for use in case of accident or illness.
-The office should be notified immediately of any change of address or phone number.

 GUIDANCE/STUDENT SERVICES

 Guidance Department Information